Zhang Zhan: Arrest and detention

-Torture
+Mistreatment during detention

-According to Amnesty International, Zhang was tortured for three months before sentencing, which involved being kept shackled and in handcuffs 24 hours a day for the entire time and being force-fed; Zhan had been on hunger strike since June 2020 and was since force-fed through a feeding tube.
+According to Amnesty International, Zhang was tortured for three months before sentencing, which involved being kept shackled and in handcuffs 24 hours a day for the entire time and being force-fed; Zhang had been on hunger strike since June 2020 and was since force-fed through a feeding tube.
 Her hands were tied to prevent her from removing it.
 Her mother described it as a "partial hunger strike" in which Zhang ate fruit and cookies, but not meat, rice, or vegetables.
 One of her lawyers said that she had begun taking some food after her health had started to decline.
 Her lawyer, Ren Quanniu, said that Zhang had told him on previous occasions that her hunger strike was to protest against the curtailment of freedom of speech in China, rather than for being released.

 In December 2020, her lawyer, Ren Quanniu, described her as very weak.
 She appeared in court in December 2020 in a wheelchair.
 Another of her lawyers, Zhang Keke, said: "In addition to headache, dizziness, and stomach pain, there was also pain in her mouth and throat.
 She said this may be inflammation due to the insertion of the nasogastric tube."
 Her lawyer had stated in late 2020 that she may not survive.

-Trial, 28 December 2020
+Trial (28 December 2020)

 Zhang was charged with picking quarrels and provoking trouble, a charge the Chinese government often uses to imprison opponents, and was sentenced to four years in prison.
 The crime is defined as undermining public order by creating a disturbance in a public place.
 The indictment sheet accused Zhang of talking to foreign media such as Radio Free Asia and The Epoch Times, and spreading false information regarding the COVID-19 pandemic in Wuhan.

 Zhang was accused of fabricating two items in her reporting from Wuhan; that residents were forced to pay a fee to get COVID-19 tests, and that residents confined to their homes had been sent rotten vegetables by neighbourhood committees.
 Zhang maintains these are true.

 The trial before a Shanghai court took place on 28 December 2020.
 Supporters, foreign journalists, and a British diplomat were blocked from entering the courtroom.
 The trial lasted less than three hours in total.
 Foreign media saw the timing of the trial between Christmas and New Year as aiming to minimise attention in Western countries, a tactic which China had used previously in the trial of other dissidents.
 Zhang was sentenced to four years imprisonment, making her the first citizen journalist to be sentenced for reporting the pandemic in China.
 She was represented by several lawyers, including Ren Quanniu and Zhang Keke.
 She declined to appeal her conviction, telling her lawyers that she saw the legal process used to imprison her as legally invalid.